 Additional safety tips

 One of the most critical points is not to over-train – which is easy to do.
-A fifteen-minute practice no more than twice a week is all your Great Dane will need to succeed.
+A fifteen-minute practice session no more than twice a week is all your Great Dane will need to succeed.
 Along with regular walks and a healthy diet.

 You want your dog to love agility, and working him every day won’t make him better; it could actually make him worse.
 Besides, when a dog loses focus because he is tired, he is at a higher risk of injury.